Taiwan earthquake: Hundreds still awaiting rescue, 12 more people remain missing | CNN

-More than 600 people remain stranded and are awaiting rescue in Taiwan after a 7.4 magnitude earthquake struck this week, the island’s fire department said Saturday, with 12 more people still missing.
+Around 400 people are still stranded and awaiting rescue in Taiwan after a 7.4 magnitude earthquake struck this week, the island’s fire department said Saturday.

-The 12 missing include nine Taiwanese nationals, two Australians and a Brit, it added.
+More than a thousand people are being treated for injuries, and six people are still missing, authorities said.

-In Hualien County, the worst-affected region, buildings bucked and landslides were triggered.
+In Hualien County, the worst-affected region, buildings buckled and landslides were triggered.
 Survivors told CNN that many local shops and businesses, some operating for over a decade, were gone in one morning.

-Hualien officials were informed that the British national was missing after a friend filed a report, saying the foreigner had planned to travel to Taroko National Park and had not been contactable for days.

 Rescue operations on Saturday continued to be hampered by bad weather, according to Taiwanese authorities, who had planned to send a technician and a low-orbit satellite to aid efforts.